sjlamerton/gsoc-pages/projects/gc-d2d/index.md

 Currently,
 [wxGraphicsContext](http://docs.wxwidgets.org/trunk/classwx_graphics_context.html)
 is implemented using GDI+ under Windows.
-GDI+ seems, unfortunately, abandoned by Microsoft and has a lot of problems.
-Generally very poor performance (as it is not hardware-accelerated at all) and horrible text rendering, especially at small font sizes, are just two of the most important problems.
+GDI+ seems, unfortunately, to be abandoned by Microsoft and has a lot of problems including generally very poor performance (as it is not hardware-accelerated at all) and horrible text rendering, especially at small font sizes.

 Since Windows 7 (and Vista with updates installed) another solution is
 available:
 [Direct2D](http://msdn.microsoft.com/en-us/library/windows/desktop/dd370990.aspx).
-This project would consist in implementing a new [wxGraphicsContext](http://docs.wxwidgets.org/trunk/classwx_graphics_context.html) backend using this new API, and companion DirectWrite for the text output.
+This project would consist of implementing a new [wxGraphicsContext](http://docs.wxwidgets.org/trunk/classwx_graphics_context.html) backend using this new API, and its companion DirectWrite for the text output.

 [**Difficulty:**](../project-ratings) 7
 [**Importance:**](../project-ratings) 8

 ### Experience needed

-Windows, COM (at basic level), Direct2D itself would be great but can be learned during the project.
+Windows, COM (at a basic level), Direct2D itself would be great but can be learned during the project.